GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

   examples/hydraulicFracturing/heterogeneousInSituProperties

-Note: because these files use the advanced xml features, they must be preprocessed using pygeos.
+Note: because these files use the advanced xml features, they must be preprocessed using the geosx_xml_tools package.
-To install pygeos, see :ref:`advanced_xml_features`
+To install geosx_xml_tools, see :ref:`advanced_xml_features`

 ------------------------------------------------------------------
 Description of the case